objectives materials technology background activities assessment resources

 1. Use the Good for What Ails You online study guide to research traiteurs and treaters further.
 Topics include the effect of technology and change on folk medicine, authenticity, and superstition.

-2. Investigate historical markers and shrines in your region, such as statues, religious shrines, or even roadside shrines where people have died in car accidents.
+2. Investigate historical markers and shrines in your region, such as statues, religious shrines, or roadside shrines where people have died in car accidents.
 If students are documenting this emerging tradition of roadside shrines, discuss ethics and proper behavior in class.
 Some roadside shrines are somewhat temporary, while others remain; some are added to or changed during the seasonal round.
 Document by photographing, sketching, mapping, respectfully interviewing people about their knowledge of shrines, beliefs, and opinions.
 Make a community memorial map by marking official memorials such as statues and markers honoring residents who fought in wars as well as unofficial memorials in neighbors' yards, beside roads, or elsewhere on a local map.
 Photographs, drawings, and postcards can decorate the map.

 Technology Option: The Louisiana Folklife Photo Gallery features some photographs of shrines.
 Students might include images in a computer slide show of these shrines and add their own slides of local shrines and memorials.